 The following model guides the conversation during a Talent Snapshot:

 Spotify Culture Design Canvas: The Rational Culture

 Spotify is organized in small cross-functional teams called “Squads.”
-Each team has total control of what functionalities they want to build, how they will build those, and how to work together.
+Each team has total control over what functionalities they want to build, how they will build those, and how to work together.

-Each Squad is similar to a Scrum team–it is designed to feel like a small startup.
+Each Squad is similar to a Scrum team – it’s designed to feel like a small startup.